Brittney Griner’s release not a priority for Kremlin, says Putin aide

 The Biden administration has made Griner’s case, along with another wrongfully detained American, former U.S. Marine Paul Whalen, one of its top priorities.

-President Biden said last week that he had no intention of meeting Putin at an upcoming Group of 20 summit, but would consider it if the Russian leader wanted to discuss Griner’s release.
+President Biden said last week that he had no intention of meeting Putin at an upcoming Group of 20 summits, but would consider it if the Russian leader wanted to discuss Griner’s release.

 Griner’s wife told CBS’ Gayle King in an interview on Thursday that she feels like she’s stuck in a movie.